Kong/terraform-provider-konnect/docs/resources/gateway_plugin_basic_auth.md

 Optional:

 - `anonymous` (String) An optional string (Consumer UUID or username) value to use as an “anonymous” consumer if authentication fails.
 If empty (default null), the request will fail with an authentication failure `4xx`.
 Please note that this value must refer to the Consumer `id` or `username` attribute, and **not** its `custom_id`.
 - `hide_credentials` (Boolean) An optional boolean value telling the plugin to show or hide the credential from the upstream service.
 If `true`, the plugin will strip the credential from the request (i.e. the `Authorization` header) before proxying it.
+Default: false
 - `realm` (String) When authentication fails the plugin sends `WWW-Authenticate` header with `realm` attribute value.
+Default: "service"

 <a id="nestedatt--ordering"></a>